top of page

 A Long Road to Acceptance

-My mental health struggles started when I was a senior in high school, but looking back, I know the panic attacks didn’t just come out of nowhere.
-They started after I was sexually assaulted by my high school boyfriend.
-I reported him, and while part of me knew it was the right thing to do, another part of me still wishes I hadn’t.
-The shame that followed, the whispers in the hallways, the unwanted attention—I felt like I had lost control over my own story.
-My body would go into fight-or-flight mode at random moments, my heart racing, my breathing out of control.
-I had no idea how to cope with what had happened to me, so I tried to push it down and pretend I was fine.
-But my body knew better.
+My mental health struggles started when I was a senior in high school.
+Looking back, I know the panic attacks didn’t just appear out of nowhere.
+They began after I was sexually assaulted by my high school boyfriend.
+I reported him.
+While part of me knew it was the right thing to do, another part of me wished I hadn’t.
+The shame that followed was unbearable.
+Whispers in the hallways and unwanted attention made me feel like I had lost control over my own story.

 Then I had my son.

 Motherhood changed everything.
 Holding that perfect, tiny human in my arms, I knew something had to change.
-I didn’t want my son to grow up watching his momma barely hold herself together.
-I wanted to be someone he could rely on, someone who was steady, healthy, present.
+I didn’t want my son to grow up watching his momma barely hold it together.
+I wanted to be someone he could rely on, someone who was steady, healthy, and present.
 He became my catalyst—the reason I finally committed to taking control of my mental health.

 What Really Matters

 In a recent therapy session, I brought up my bipolar diagnosis.
 After almost a decade, I still questioned whether it was accurate.
-I told my therapist I wondered if that doctor—who met me once, for just 45 minutes—had gotten it wrong.
+I told my therapist that I wondered if that doctor—who met me once for just 45 minutes—had gotten it wrong.
 Maybe I wasn’t bipolar.
 Maybe it was just trauma, anxiety, depression, or something else entirely.

 Her response stopped me in my tracks.